My most recommended tools and resources

 These are a few of my favorite things for blogging and home-office.

 Free things are GREAT (there’s a lot of those below too!).

 But when I do spend money on tools and resources my guidelines are:

 1) quality over quantity

 3) know your budget – upgrade when possible

 I hope you get inspired with these products!

-I use Bluehost for hosting my site.
+I used Bluehost for hosting my site for the first two years.
 When I first started my blog I didn’t understand much of the technical stuff or about how to build a website and Bluehost was super easy and simple to set up and they’ve helped me with all my questions about ssl certificates and whatever I would need to know.